WebAhead/master-reference/coursebook/general/curriculum-overview.md

 1: We could make this front-end heavy, possibly introduce redux.
 2: We could also make this into a UX week, preparing students to work with clients and get them thinking about jobs, cv, networking, etc over the break.

-## Questions:

- * things missing in the curriculum: front-end framework, build tools, sass, UX, D3, where does it fit?
- * should week 11 be a curriculum planning week with the creation of an original resource as the project?
- * should weeks 11-13 include the creation of a big useful project that integrates knowledge prior to client work?
- * if weeks 1-10 are stable, weeks 11 + are open to variation?